What is the advantage of using unescape on document.write to load Javascript?

 3 answers

-by annabell_mcdermott , a year ago
+by annabell_mcdermott , 2 years ago

 @mike